 The top two fastest growing occupations from 1998 and projected to 2016 are Computer Engineers and Computer Support Specialists.
 If you want a job that pays from $40,000 with increasing opportunities for advancement in a growing field, then plan to start your training after speaking with a Faculty Advisor at Edmonds Community College.

-The Associate of Technical Arts Degree in Network Technology prepares students with training in Networking and CISCO routers.
-Emphasis in the second year is on preparing students for two of the MCSE exams, Windows 2008 Server Active Directory, Windows 2008 Server Network Infrastructure, and CCNA (Cisco Certified Network Administrator) exams.
+The Associate of Technical Arts Degree in Network Technology prepares students with training in Networking and Cisco routers.
+Emphasis in the second year is on preparing students for many of the Microsoft exams, Windows Server Active Directory, Windows Server Network Infrastructure, and CCNA (Cisco Certified Network Administrator) exams, including CCNA Security.

-Install, maintain, administer and troubleshoot complex computer networks running Microsoft Windows 2008 and Windows 7 operating systems.
+Install, maintain, administer servers and troubleshoot complex computer networks running Microsoft Windows and Windows Desktop operating systems in the cloud and on ground.

 To attain that in the end, students will be able to: